openlawlibrary/taf/docs/architecture.md

 ## Core concepts

 A core concept in TAF is that of an authentication or TAF repository.
-This repository is a Git repository which at every revision is also a valid TUF repository, containing metadata and target files in accordance with the TUF specification.
+This repository is a Git repository which at every revision (alias for commit) is also a valid TUF repository, containing metadata and target files in accordance with the TUF specification.
 For more information about TUF, see its [official specification document](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md).
-The fact that it is a Git repository ensures that changes made to the metadata and target files and preserved over time.
+By using Git, we ensure that changes made to the metadata and target files and preserved over time.

-This authentication repository contains information about other, regular Git repositories, which can contain any arbitrary content.
-Most importantly, this information keeps track of valid commit SHAs of these repositories.
-In order to update this information, a user needs to be in possession of specific signing keys, which are defined in metadata files.
-If someone was to push to these referenced repositories, called target or data repositories, without also updating TUF metadata and target files stored in the authentication repository, TAF's validation would detect that change as invalid.
-There is a slight exception to these rules, since it can be defined that a repository can contain unatuhenticated commits (not listed in authentication repository) between two authenticated commits.
-However, if a repository only contains such commits, the secure clone/update processes will not download anything.
+This authentication repository contains information about other Git repositories (called target, or data repositories), which can contain any arbitrary content.
+Most importantly, the authentication repository keeps track of valid commit SHAs of these repositories.
+In order to update this information, a user needs to be in possession of specific signing keys.
+Currently, TAF supports keystores and hardware keys (YubiKeys).
+If a user wants to modify the state of the authentication repository, hardware key or keystore must be provided.
+TAF validates inserted/provided keys by comparing against public keys which are defined in metadata files of the authentication repository.
+If someone wants to push to data repositories without also updating TUF metadata and target files stored in the authentication repository, TAF's validation would detect that change as invalid.
+Sometimes, users want to configure their authentication repository to skip validating all commits a data repository.
+This is solved by configuring that a repository can contain unauthenticated commits (not listed in authentication repository) between two authenticated commits.

 An authentication repository can contain any target files, as defined by TUF, but is also expected to contain certain target files which have no special meaning in TUF, but do in TAF.
 These are: